So, what have Marcel Proust, Sandy Koufax, and Sylvester Stallone all have in common? “I’ll take ‘Things Completely Unrelated’ for $800, please.”

 The first major league baseball game I went to was on August 30, 1966 at Shea Stadium.
 The Mets were hosting the Dodgers and Sandy Koufax was pitching for the Dodgers.
 I remember a lot about that day, although I won’t attempt to stretch it out to 400 words let alone 4,000 pages.
 I remember two guys, college kids probably, running down the aisle where my uncle and I had box level seats to harass both Koufax and the umpires.
 I was utterly amazed not just at their behavior but the ritual environment (for what else is baseball?) that allowed them, even encouraged them, to do what they did and say what they said.
 Let’s just say their language was anything but fin de siècle French literature.

-Another thing I remembered was Sandy Koufax on the mound.
+Another thing I remembered was Sandy Koufax.
 The Mets knocked him out in the fourth inning and went on to win 10-4, which was amazing itself (the Amazin Mets!), but what I remembered was a gold chain that he wore around his neck and was clearly visible from the stands.
 Judging from Koufax’s religious convictions and what had happened during the previous October during the 1965 World Series (Yom Kippur), it could have been a Jewish Chai necklace.

 Years later, in 1979, I was jogging in Fairmount Park in Philadelphia and saw a short man running in the opposite direction with a bunch of kids around him and a flatbed truck in front with a camera crew.
 As we passed in opposite directions, I could see that it was Sylvester Stallone (most of us had seen Rocky, although none of us admitted it).
 Two things stood out, apart from the kids: Stallone was a lot shorter than I expected, and he wore a gold chain around his neck.
 I immediately thought of Sandy Koufax and the Mets.